CIBC-Internal/python/Doc/library/unittest.mock.rst

 .. data:: sentinel

    The ``sentinel`` object provides a convenient way of providing unique objects for your tests.

    Attributes are created on demand when you access them by name.
 Accessing the same attribute will always return the same object.
 The objects returned have a sensible repr so that test failure messages are readable.

+    The ``sentinel`` attributes don't preserve their identity when they are :mod:`copied <copy>` or :mod:`pickled <pickle>`.

 Sometimes when testing you need to test that a specific object is passed as an argument to another method, or returned.
 It can be common to create named